Jack In The Box (NASDAQ:JACK) has only started paying cash dividends since fiscal 2014.

 We have seen that the company not only survived the pandemic but even thrived on it.

 Apart from the pandemic, Jack In The Box also has successfully overcome many other challenges which include the rising costs of doing business and the supply chain disruption.

 On most occasions, the company emerged better and stronger with only minor scratches.

 Again, Jack In the Box has the cash to cover the dividend payments and may even raise the dividend rate in the future.

 References and Credits

-1. All financial figures in this article were referenced and obtained directly from Jack In The Box’s annual and quarterly filings available in Jack In The Box’s Stock Information.
+1. All financial data in this article were obtained and referenced from Jack In The Box’s earnings reports, financial statements, and SEC filings which are available in Jack In The Box’s Investor Relations.